Gutzwiller-projected states for the $J_1$-$J_2$ Heisenberg model on the kagome lattice: achievements and pitfalls: Variational wave functions

-Our variational calculations are done on $N=3\times L \times L$ clusters by performing a quantum Monte Carlo sampling to evaluate the expectation values for given variational wave functions~\cite{beccabook}.
-The Heisenberg Hamiltonian has periodic boundary conditions.
-Still, the fermionic Hamiltonian~\eqref{eqn:mf-mag} may have periodic or antiperiodic boundary conditions along the two vectors that define the cluster.
+Our variational calculations are mostly performed on $N=3\times L \times L$ clusters, with a few exceptions (including results of Lanczos diagonalization) in which the tilted $N=9 \times L \times L$ clusters have been employed.
+All the finite-size clusters considered in this work fulfill the point group symmetries of the kagome lattice, and periodic boundary conditions for the Heisenberg Hamiltonian are imposed.
+On the contrary, the fermionic Hamiltonian~\eqref{eqn:mf-mag} may have periodic or antiperiodic boundary conditions along the two vectors that define the cluster.
 Among these four possibilities, one of them gives rise to zero-energy modes in the fermionic spectrum of the U(1) Dirac state.
 The other three choices give the same variational energy after Gutzwiller projection, however, each one of them breaks rotational symmetries on finite clusters~\cite{hermele2008}.
-Within the variational Monte Carlo sampling, one of these three possibilities has been considered.
-The presence of a Zeeman field $h$ typically opens a finite gap in the (non-interacting) fermionic spectrum.
+Within the variational calculations, one of these three possibilities has been considered.
+To evaluate the expectation values for a given variational state, we perform a quantum Monte Carlo sampling~\cite{beccabook}.
 For the optimization of the variational parameters we make use of the stochastic reconfiguration technique~\cite{sorella2005}.

 \floatsetup[table]{capposition=bottom}